reyadussalahin/problem-solving/CONTRIBUTING/README.md

 Currently, we are working on structuring contents for providing learning method in an easy manner.
 So, if you want to contribute, you may have to wait.
 But if very eager to contribute, contact [reyad](https://github.com/reyadussalahin).

-# Conventions used for Online Judge and Category Names:
+# Conventions used for Online Judge and Category Names
 These conventions are accepted by everyone contributing and one must follow them properly.

 ### Convention for Online Judge Names